 Showing your partner love the way they need it

-We talked briefly earlier how we don’t always show love the way we need love.
+We talked briefly earlier about how we don’t always show love the way we need love.

 This is not bad or unnatural.

 For me, I lean toward physical touch and quality time as my two biggest love languages.
-This is not always how I show Ashton that I love him though.
+This is not always how I show my husband that I love him though.

-For Ashton, I will do things like cleaning the house, doing dishes, or making sure he has time to relax when he is at home.
+For him, I will do things like cleaning the house, doing dishes, or making sure he has time to relax when he is at home.

-Making sure that you meet your partners need is the best way we can use the 5 love languages for a stronger marriage.
+Making sure that you meet your partner’s needs is the best way we can use the 5 love languages for a stronger marriage.